sketch-hq/date-time-sketchplugin/README.md

 - Select one or more text layers.
 - Click on the Data button in the top left of the document's toolbar.
-- Under `Text`, select `Date & Time` and then select a date or time format to generate.
+- Under _Text_, select _Date & Time_ and then select a date or time format to
+  generate.

 The date or time is localized to your current language and region system settings.

-## License

-MIT